Check out the information here about Golf, Horse Riding, 4WD, Hunting

 With over 400 courses in the country, the Tarrangower Golf Course is rated as one of New Zealands top 50.
 Dating back to the early 1920’s Tarrangower has developed into one of the most attractive all weather courses in the country, featuring 18 holes of park like, undulating fairways and pristine greens

-With a ruggedly diverse alpine landscape, the Ruapehu region has some testing access tracks for four wheel driving.
+With a ruggedly diverse alpine landscape, Ruapehu has some testing access tracks for four wheel driving.
 Whether it's to get to your favourite camping or fishing spot, to view the scenery, or to really crank things up, there are tracks to suit just about every level of four wheel drive enthusiast.

 With great power comes great responsibility.
-The Ruapehu region is home to a number of other recreation activities, not to mention housing two world renowned national parks and conservation areas.
+Ruapehu is home to a number of other recreation activities, not to mention housing two world renowned national parks and conservation areas.
 It's important to drive with care at all times, care for the other people using the parks and care for the parks themselves.
 Don’t forget to buckle up!

 Click here to check out a truly spectacular 4wd quad experience.